AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The IoT devices pane is displayed.](media/iot-hub-iot-devices.png "IoT devices")

-## Exercise 5: Observe Change Feed using Azure Functions and App Insights
+## Section 5: Observe Change Feed using Azure Functions and App Insights

-In this exercise, we use the Live Metrics Stream feature of Application Insights to view the incoming requests, outgoing requests, overall health, allocated server information, and sample telemetry in near-real-time.
+In this section, we use the Live Metrics Stream feature of Application Insights to view the incoming requests, outgoing requests, overall health, allocated server information, and sample telemetry in near-real-time.
 The Live Metrics Stream helps you observe how your functions scale under load and allow you to spot any potential bottlenecks or problematic components, through a single interactive interface.

 [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview), a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
 Use it to monitor your live applications.
 It will automatically detect performance anomalies and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
 It's designed to help you continuously improve performance and usability.
 It works for apps on a wide variety of platforms including .NET, Node.js and Java EE, hosted on-premises, hybrid, or any public cloud.
 It integrates with your DevOps process and has connection points to a variety of development tools.
 It can monitor and analyze telemetry from mobile apps by integrating with Visual Studio App Center.